-We feed twice daily at the same general times each day.
+Barn horses are fed twice daily at the same general times each day.
 Stalls are cleaned in the morning after the barn horses are turned out for 7 to 24 hours depending on their needs and the availability of turn out space.

+Tanks and pastures.
 The pastures are picked of manure once or twice weekly to maintain grass and a clean, parasite-reduced living environment.
 Water tanks and bucket are also cleaned weekly.

 Supplements and Medication.
 We will administer meds and feed the supplements you provide to us for your horse at no additional cost.

-This bay gelding and another mare both happen to have ligament issues and need to be brought back after nearly a year of stall rest and hand walking.
+Christi's bay gelding and another mare both happen to have ligament issues and were brought back to full use after nearly a year of stall rest and hand-walking.

-We have two wonderful farriers who work with us in 6-week shoeing cycles.
-Troy Jewell comes from Bandera; Donna Sterling comes from Austin.
+We have wonderful farriers who work with us in 6-week cycles.

 If you use one of our farriers, we will happily schedule and hold your horse for you.
 If you choose to use a different farrier, you will be responsible for scheduling and holding your horse.

 We schedule and handle the horses for annual shots and 6-month boosters.
-We paste worm the horses every 60 days and prefer if you keep your horse is on a daily wormer if you choose to provide it.
+We paste worm the horses as the vet recommends and will administer a daily wormer if you choose to provide it.

-We keep a variety of medicines on hand but prefer if each boarder keeps Bute and Banamine and any other prescription drug your horse may require, in the refrigerator in case of an emergency.
+We keep a variety of bandages and medicines on hand but prefer if each boarder keeps Bute and Banamine and any other prescription drug your horse may require, in the refrigerator in case of an emergency.
 Christi can give intramuscular, sub-cutanious and intervenious shots if needed.

 Christi can give intramuscular, sub-cutanious and intervenious shots if needed.

-Dr. David Garza handles most of the veterinary care for most of our horses.
+Austin Equine handles the veterinary care for most of our horses.
 But we have good relationships with many vet clinics in the area.
-We highly recommend Dr. Garza but boarders are free to choose whichever veterinarian they prefer.
+We highly recommend Austin Equine but boarders are free to choose whichever veterinarian they prefer.